Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 <img src="http://i.imgur.com/o7VKbBq.png" class="img-responsive">

 There are a few stray black/white pixels in the image but I think these are just sampling artifacts and should be cleaned up once we start taking more than one sample per pixel.
-Here we're just hitting some unfortunate spot where we get an incorrect black or white result, at least that's what I hope is the case.
+Here we're just hitting some unfortunate path where we get an incorrect black or white result, at least that's what I hope is the case.

 This version is also run without any platform specific optimizations (to my knowledge) such as taking advantage of any available